August 27

 “Son, nothing in this world now affords me delight.

-I do not know what there is now left for me to do or why,
+I do not know what is left for me to do or why.

-I’m still here, all my hopes in this world being now fulfilled..”
+I’m still here, all my hopes in this world now fulfilled.”

 Tough Beginning